FAQ

 Can I switch programs if I find that one is not the right fit?

 Yes.
-Program transfers during the school year are possible through a waitlist.
+Program transfers at the change of semester are possible.
 You may also make the switch during re-enrollment for the following school year.

 Academics